sunfounder/pidog/docs/source/openai.rst

 Voice Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If your Pidog is equipped with a microphone, you can interact with it using voice commands.
+If your Pidog is equipped with a microphone, or you can purchase one by clicking |link_microphone|, you can interact with Pidog using voice commands.

 #.
 First, verify that the Raspberry Pi has detected the microphone.